fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-ctrl-optimization.rst

 :name: fig-ctrlvar-yaw-sim

 The :ref:`tracking behaviour<fig-track-yaw-sim>` is clearly improved by the optimization.
-It is faster than the controller parameterized by Autotune and does not produce any overshoot.
+It is faster than the controller parameterized by autotune and does not produce any overshoot.
-Again, as the second :ref:`figure<fig-ctrlvar-yaw-sim>` illustrates, this is caused by a larger control variable.
+Again, as the second :ref:`figure<fig-ctrlvar-yaw-sim>` illustrates, this is caused by a larger controler output.
-Though, its value stays in a acceptable range and is likely to be realizable in real flight.
+Though, its value stays in a acceptable range and is realizable in real flight.

-For a more precise evaluation of the performance, the following metrics from classic control theory are used:
+For performance evaluation, the following metrics from classic control theory are used:

 +----------------------------------------+------------------------------------------------------------------------+-----------------------------------+
 | Criteria                               | Description                                                            | Qualitive Target                  |